 Many creative teams have adjusted to a semi or fully-remote model this year—and perhaps for the foreseeable future.
 It’s also a reality that remote creative roles may become more of the norm moving forward.
 With this shift, it’s clear that many of our former rituals, habits, and sources of inspiration for leading creative work don’t and can’t look the same anymore.

 At Think Company, remote work has been built into our team’s structure and daily operations.
 But in the moments when we most need to collaborate on a project, task, or solution, we prefer getting the team together—in person—around a whiteboard to ideate.
-Our team has been hard at work adjusting this year to maintain creativity on our teams while at a distance.
+Our team has been hard at work adjusting this year to foster design culture in our team while at a distance.

 What Do We Mean by “Creativity”?